alisonjing/Getting-and-Cleaning-Data/CodeBook.md

 Column names are first assigned before mergeing.

 #### 2. Extracts only the meansurements on the mean and standard deviation for each measurement.
-Subset the merged by first creating a logical vector that contains TRUE values for the id, mean and standard deviation columns and FALSE to other columns.
+Subset the merged data by first creating a logical vector that contains TRUE values for the id, mean and standard deviation columns, and FALSE to other columns.
-#### 3. Uses descri[tive activity names to name the activities in the data set
+#### 3. Uses descriptive activity names to name the activities in the data set
+Assign the column names **trainSubjects** for subject_train.txt; **trainActivities** for y_train.txt, and **xtrain for** x_train.txt, merge them for a final train dataset.
+Assign **testSubjects** for sub_train.txt; **testActivities** for y_test.txt and **xtest** for x_test.txt.
+Merge the latter three for a final test dataset.
+Eventually merge train dataset and test dataset into a whole *finalData* set using cbind() function.

 #### 4. Appropriately labels the data set with descriptive variable names
 #### 5. Create a second independently tidy set with the average of each variable for each activity and subject.